 The beautiful wooden door is original and so is the hardware shown in detail below.

-Inside, we can a large hearth and it has a year, 1879, stamped at the floor of the hearth.
+Inside there is large hearth and it has a year, 1879, stamped at the cement floor of the hearth.

 The second floor is shown below: